rgorby/MAGE/docs/source/userGuide/magnetosphere/hidra/hidra.rst

-.. role:: raw-html-m2r(raw)
-   :format: html

 Running HIDRA NASA HEC Systems
 ==============================

 What follows below is to compile and use Jupyterlab on Pleiades.
 Replace rmalbarr with your specific Pleiades username.
 Note that you will have a certain /nobackup directory number (for me it is /nobackupp12/rmalbarr).
 Change this according to your number.
 Similarly, I have /home7/rmalbarr as my home directory.
 Change this home directory number for you, accordingly.

 Get set up on Pleiades
 ----------------------